ardatan/graphql-mesh/website/docs/recipes/as-gateway.md

   <br/>
 </p>

 You can use GraphQL Mesh as a gateway for your data sources.
-CLI's `serve` command creates a GraphQL Endpoint with GraphQL Playground.
+CLI's `dev` command creates a GraphQL Endpoint with GraphQL Playground.

 ```bash
 mesh serve